 Location: Found in the Northeast Caelid region, surrounded by smaller dragons.

-This Dragon is one of the oddest one of them all because it is the largest living Dragon in the entire game.
-It is soo large, if you try to defeat it anywhere except his head area, it won’t fight back at all.
-The only downside is that it takes a very long time to dwindle his health down.
-You do get 80,000ish Runes for defeating it so it is worth doing very early on for a bunch of free levels.
+This Dragon is one of the oddest because it is the largest living Dragon in the entire game.
+It is soo large that if you try to defeat it anywhere except its head area, it won’t fight back.
+The only downside is that dwindling his health down takes a long time.
+You get 80,000ish Runes for defeating it, so it is worth doing very early on for many free levels.

-This Dragon is not really weak to anything, so just use whatever you have to wack at it until it is dead.
-It is honestly the best way to get free Runes early on in the game so take advantage of it when you can.
-It doesn’t fight back at all if you hit anywhere behind him so you can use any Elemental Grease to help drain its health.
+This Dragon is not weak to anything, so just use whatever you have to wack at it until it is dead.
+It is the best way to get free Runes early on in the game so take advantage of it when you can.
+It doesn’t fight back if you hit anywhere behind him, so you can use any Elemental Grease to help drain its health.

 Location: Makar is the boss of the Ruin Strewn Precipice.
 Theodorix is found North of the Frozen Lake in Albinaurics Rise.
-There are 3 more: one found in Volcano Manor, one next to Seethwater Terminus in the lava lake at Mt.
-Gelmir, and the last one is found in Gael Tunnel in Caelid.
+There are 3 more: one in Volcano Manor, one next to Seethwater Terminus in the lava lake at Mt.
+Gelmir, and the last in Gael Tunnel in Caelid.

-There are a total of 5 versions of the Magma Wyrm and each time you fight it, the fight is exactly the same.
-The only thing that is different from each fight is the arena in which you fight them.
+There are 5 versions of the Magma Wyrm, and each time you fight it, the fight is the same.
+The only thing different from each fight is the arena in which you fight them.
 They are one of the weirdest Dragons in the game because halfway through the fight, they get up on their hind legs and fight you with a sword.

-These Dragons are weak to Physical damage like most other Dragons, and they are very resistant to Fire.
-You might not even see a single one of these Dragons at all if you do things a certain way in the story or you avoid their areas.
+These Dragons are weak to Physical damage like most other Dragons and are very resistant to Fire.
+You might not even see one of these Dragons if you do things a certain way in the story or avoid their areas.
 They are not hard, but they are annoying to fight.

 Location: Found in Caelid, east of Caelid Highway South.

-This is the first Dragon that is weak to pretty much everything.
-It is the weakest to Fire so if you have a Fire weapon, make sure to take advantage of the weakness and use it.
-You do need to watch out for his breath attack because it deals Rot damage to you.
+This is the first Dragon that is weak in pretty much everything.
+It is the weakest to Fire, so if you have a Fire weapon, take advantage of the weakness and use it.
+You need to watch out for his breath attack because it deals Rot damage to you.
 If you get inflicted with Rot, your health will drain pretty rapidly.

-Try to stay underneath him and wack at its legs because it allows you to stay away from its breath attacks.
-If you do feel like you need to move, just run away and come back after you recover.
+Stay underneath him and wack at its legs because it allows you to avoid its breath attacks.
+If you feel like you need to move, just run away and return after you recover.
 As long as you don’t rest at the Site of Grace, its health will be the same way you left it.